CallumAlder/ES/README.md

 ## Skadoosh

 ### TODO
+1. Make a video [Wednesday]
+2. What to run so it works [Documentation on Github]
+3. Add a compression comment to highlight going from float to int (0-127) & preset mode
+4. Interrupts?
+	1. Preset <-> Freestyle
+	2. Change to and from High Dynamic Range Mode
+5. Github make demo release

 # Callum
-1. Error Handling
+1. Error Handling Class
-2. Thrading
+2. Compression / Preset Mode
-3. Encryption
+3. Un-copy pasta: LIS3DH
-4. Un-copy pasta
+4. Video

 # Ife
-1. Error Handling
+1. Error Handling - comment errors to Callum
 2. Thrading
-3. Encryption
+3. Encryption - done (use the write MQTT port on test.mosquitto.org)
-4. Comment
+4. Un-copy pasta: Si1145 -
+5. On disconnet try and reconnect
+6. Video

 # Adel
-1. Error Handling
+1. Error Handling - comment errors to Callum
-2. Thrading
+2. Thrading - added Mutex for GPIO
-3. Encryption
+3. Encryption - .js conversion
-4. Comment
+4. Comment JS a bit
-5. Update website
+5. Update website - make up some email and tings